neelsmith/nomisma/README.md

 For maven, ivy or gradle equivalents, refer to <https://bintray.com/neelsmith/maven/nomisma>.

 `nomisma` is built using [sbt](http://www.scala-sbt.org/).
 To build from source and test, use normal `sbt` commands (`compile`, `test` ...)

-## Documentation

-Is beginning to appear at <https://neelsmith.github.io/nomisma/>.

 ## Data sets